Rules of Attraction

 If you find someone attractive, you may unconsciously flick your hair off your face, or twist a strand of hair.
 These are nervous gestures to displace your interest.
 You may also, of course, perform these gestures to attract attention.

-Neck and chest.
 If, as a woman, you are attracted to someone, you will find yourself touching parts of your neck.
 If you are openly flirting, say at a party, you will arch your neck more.
 This is similar to the way a man trying to appear attractive will stand straight and thrust his chest.
-This behaviour is part of a primitive urge and our inherent sexuality.
+This behavior is part of a primitive urge and our inherent sexuality.

 The language of attraction is not complicated.
 In fact, it is one of the most natural things in the world.